bnk7/VPE_Parsers/README.md

 ## Test Sentences
 In addition to the Python scripts, this repository includes test sentences to use as input.
-The sentences are drawn from Goldner (2021) and Canavan et al. (1997) and grouped by source and type.
+The sentences are drawn from Goldner (2021), Canavan et al. (1997), and Kendall and Farrington (2023) and grouped by source and type.
 The user should change the commented variables in each code file to switch to a different test sentence group.

 ## References